js-yaml vs yaml vs yamljs

 dump (object [ , options ])

 Serializes object as a YAML document.
-Uses DEFAULT_SCHEMA, so it will throw an exception if you try to dump regexps or functions.
+By default it can dump every supported YAML type, so it throws an exception if you try to dump regexps or functions.
 However, you can disable exceptions by setting the skipInvalid option to true.

 options: